Welcome back for another trail update!

 There were no views or interesting things to see for most of the day.
 There were a couple of sizable climbs, the difficulty of which were exacerbated by the brown slop that coated the trail.
 There were also a couple of rocky sections that required a bit of scrambling which, again, is much more difficult and slow when everything is soaked.

-The first, and only, major event of the day was passing through the town of Duncannon, PA.
+The first, and only, event of the day worth mentioning was passing through the town of Duncannon, PA.
 This is another place that the AT goes right through, so you have no choice but to see it.
 Just before reaching the “downtown” area, I stopped into a gas station where I bought and subsequently crushed two polish sausages and two king size Snickers bars.
 I then continued walking through town, passing by the famous Doyle Hotel.
-The Doyle is a dump, but it’s well known and liked by hikers for some reason.
+The Doyle is a dump (and a guy died there a few years back), but it’s well known and liked by hikers for some reason.
 It’s been in business for nearly 100 years and has a bar on the ground floor, which probably has something to do with its popularity (although there are plenty more in town!).
 I had originally planned to stay there but in the end I wanted to do a few more miles so I opted to push on.

 The trail literally goes the entire length of the town and doesn’t reconnect to dirt for about a mile and a half.
 I like walking through neighborhoods like this, looking at all the houses (many of which were abandoned or should be) and wondering what it is that brought them to this place.
 They probably think the same about me as my trekking poles clink down their cracked sidewalks.